 So one early client of mine who signed up for Squarespace herself and entered her name in Business Information during signup now has Local Business Schema even though she's a musician and is certainly not a local business.
 And it's irreversible.
 As it turns out, most people just naively enter some information there because there's no indication that they shouldn't.
 That's just how human psychology works.
 People tend to think things should be filled in to the greatest extent possible.

 If you want to check, you can enter your Squarespace website in Google's Structured Data Testing Tool to see if you have any Local Business Schema markup and look over your website's Schema in general.

 It's not a grave issue.
 That musician's SEO is just fine and her website is ranking well.
 It's just something to be aware about.
 If there's an SEO penalty for having incorrect Schema like this, it's very small.
 Nonetheless, if you are not a local business and don't want Google thinking you are, it's best to avoid entering anything in Business Information.

 Yet another problem occurs when you don't use a logo for your site.
-Actually, when you use text for your site title you face a few SEO problems.
-In a number of templates the site title shows up as an H1 on every page, creating multiple H1's and messing up the headline hierarchy.
+Actually, when you use text rather than a logo for your site title, you face a few SEO problems

 But the issue here is that the required "Image" field for your Local Business Schema will simply be blank.